-This discussion and analysis are intended to serve as an introduction to the School's basic financial statements.
+This discussion and analysis is intended to serve as an introduction to the School's special purpose financial statements.
 The School's financial statements for the year ended June 30, 2024 are presented in accordance with GASB Codification Section 2200.
 The financial statements have three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-This report also contains other required supplementary information in addition to the basic financial statements themselves.
+This report also contains other required supplementary information in addition to the special purpose financial statements themselves.